 The experiments confirmed the initial assumption, and a repetition three months later even demonstrated the long-term stability of the phase.
 At the same time, theoreticians in Sweden were busy coming up with predictions of the Pu M4 edge spectral features and theoreticians from ROBL identified the species of that new phase.
 In the end, it all came together and the new Pu (V) phase was confirmed.

-Many scientists work on prediction of what happens to nuclear waste in a million years.
+Many scientists work on predictions of what happens to nuclear waste in a million years.
 “It is a difficult task and only theoretical predictions are possible, but the existence of this new Pu(V) solid phase, which is stable, will have to be taken into account from now on.
 It will change, for sure, the theoretical predictions of plutonium behavior in the environment over a period of million years,” concludes Kvashnina.

 Reference: “A novel meta‐stable pentavalent plutonium solid phase on the pathway from aqueous Pu(VI) to PuO2 nanoparticles” by Kristina Kvashnina, Anna Romanchuk, Ivan Pidchenko, Lucia Amidani, Evgeny Gerber, Alexander Trigub, Andre Rossberg, Stephan Weiss, Karin Popa, Olaf Walter, Roberto Caciuffo, Andreas Scheinost, Sergei Butorin and Stepan Kalmykov, 17 October 2019, Angewandte Chemie.